-Harassing conduct may take various forms, including, namecalling, graphic verbal or written statements (including those communicated through cell phones, social media, or the Internet), or other conduct that may be physically threatening, harmful, or humiliating.
+Sex-based harassment - A form of prohibited sex discrimination, which includes sexual harassment, sexual misconduct, including sexual assault, intimate partner violence, stalking, and other misconduct offenses when sex or gender is the foundation.
+Harassing conduct may take various forms, including, name-calling, graphic verbal or written statements (including those communicated through cell phones, social media, or the Internet), or other conduct that may be physically threatening, harmful, or humiliating.
 Harassment does not have to be based on intent to harm, be directed at a specific target, or involve repeated incidents.
 Sex-based harassment includes sexual harassment, which is further defined below.

-Sexual Misconduct Offenses
+Sexual Misconduct Offenses - Sexual misconduct is a specific type of sex-based discrimination.
 Sexual misconduct offenses include, but are not limited to:

-- 1. Sexual Harassment - 2.
-Non-Consensual Sexual Contact (or attempts to commit same) - Non-Consensual Sexual Intercourse (or attempts to commit same) - 4.
+- 1. Sexual Harassment - Non-Consensual Sexual Contact (or attempts to commit same) - Non-Consensual Sexual Intercourse (or attempts to commit same) - 4.
 Sexual Exploitation (or attempts to commit same)

-Sexual Harassment
+1. Sexual Harassment